AdamRobinsonSE/accelerated-results-cookbook/README.md

 ## Optimizations

 What is coming? - This is a long and ever growing list.
 Below isn't everything as I am always thinking of ideas for improvement, but as of now I am comfortable releasing this.
-If nothing else, it serves as functional cookbook for an individual.

 1. Add ability to add multiple grocery items at once
 2. Add ability to edit grocery list instead of just update/delete